-“When will we get to go over the bridge?” my 5-year-old son chirped from the backseat,?as shadows grew long across the highway.
+by Erica Lineberry – When will we get to go over the bridge?” my 5-year-old son chirped from the backseat, as shadows grew long across the highway.
 The bridge he was speaking of was none other than New River Gorge Bridge, also known as the second-longest steel arch bridge in the Western Hemisphere.
-It was just another Friday evening in September, which, for our family, meant?yet?another weekend recreating in this scenic section of West Virginia.
+It was just another Friday evening in September, which, for our family, meant “yet” another weekend recreating in this scenic section of West Virginia.

-Other families may seek out the gorge with a different combination of fun in mind, like mountain biking, fishing, and world-class whitewater to be found there (not to mention SUP, horseback riding, zip-lining, ropes courses, and even a skate park). ?Whether you’re seeking a peaceful wilderness experience, or an adrenaline-rushing natural high, you can find it all just minutes away from the gorge’s adventure epicenter, Fayetteville, West Virginia.
+Other families may seek out the New River Gorge with a different combination of fun in mind, like mountain biking, fishing, climbing, camping, and world-class whitewater to be found there (not to mention SUP, horseback riding, zip-lining, ropes courses, and even a skate park).
+Whether you’re seeking a peaceful wilderness experience, or an adrenaline-rushing natural high, you can find it all just minutes away from the New River Gorge’s adventure epicenter, Fayetteville, West Virginia.

 If you are passing through the area for the first time, the Canyon Rim Visitor Center is a great place to start.
-Though the name may be ?New?, the river is actually one of the oldest water systems in the world.
+Though the name may be “New”, the river is actually one of the oldest water systems in the world.
 The canyon walls were formed by erosion over a long period of time as the river carved its way through the rock.